Panlichen/derecho-docker/README.md

 # derecho-docker
-This project provides a docker container image for testing and developing software with (Derecho)[https://github.com/Derecho-Project/derecho-unified].
+This project provides a docker container image for testing and developing software with [Derecho](https://github.com/Derecho-Project/derecho) and [Cascade](https://github.com/Derecho-Project/cascade).
 Derecho is an open-source C++ distributed computing toolkit that provides strong forms of distributed coordination and consistency at RDMA speeds.
 Thanks to hardware independent design in Derecho, you can develop or test it without real RDMA hardware.
+Cascade is a LEGO-like distributed storage hierarchy for Cloud applications.
+It wraps distributed persistent storage and memory resources into a high-performance and fault-tolerant storage system for applications like IoT.

 Our testing is performed primarily on an Intel cluster of 16 nodes equipped with 100Gbps Mellanox RDMA.
 Derecho itself can be configured to use this RDMA hardware, or to run over TCP instead.